icebreaker-fpga/icebreaker-docs/hardware/hardware.md

 # Hardware

 There are several boards within the iCEBreaker FPGA project.
+They can be purchased from [1BitSquared](https://1bitsquared.com/collections/fpga).